Walnut blight can take a hefty toll on production of walnuts, but growers in California have an option for combating the disease!

 “Success in controlling walnut blight requires application of protective sprays to early shoots, flowers, and developing nuts, reports Rick Buchner, University of California Cooperative Extension farm advisor for Tehama County.
 In orchards with histories of walnut blight damage, protective treatments at seven to 10-day intervals during prolonged wet springs are necessary for adequate disease control.
 In areas or years with less intensive rainfall, spray intervals can be stretched, and weather forecasts can help with spray timing, he adds.
 “Blight treatments work by protecting walnuts from infection,” Buchner says.
 “They won’t control the disease if applied after infection has already occurred.
 Copper, tank-mixed with Manzate for each treatment, is currently the best available choice for walnut blight management.”

-In the diagram, you will see the results by Dr. Jim Adaskeveg results from his trials.
+In the diagrams, you will see the results by Dr. Jim Adaskaveg results from his trials of Walnut Blight!

-We’re happy to hear that Dr. Jim Adaskeveg and Rick Buchner are on the same page.
+We’re happy to hear that Dr. Jim Adaskaveg and Rick Buchner are on the same page.

 Northcutt, Greg.
 “Tips for Better Control of Walnut Blight.”
 Farm Progress, 10 Dec.
 2018, www.farmprogress.com/tree-nuts/tips-better-control-walnut-blight